 Kristina performed with the Paula Moreno Spanish Dance company before starting her teaching career with the Pia Bouman School for Ballet and Creative Movement and in 2000, the Quinte Ballet School of Canada for both the Professional and Recreation divisions.
 She also has a teaching certificate from the Cecchetti Society.

 Desirée started her professional dance training at the Quinte Ballet School of Canada under the direction of founding Artistic Director, Brian Scott.
 After graduating from the Professional Training Program, she completed the Cecchetti teacher training program.
 She has performed with the Cuballet de Vernon in Havana, and Toronto’s Desrosiers Dance Theatre.
-Desiree has been with the Quinte Ballet School of Canada for over fifteen years as an instructor within both the professional and recreation divisions, and also acts as Registrar and Student Support Service Provider for the professional division.
+Desiree has been with the Quinte Ballet School of Canada for over fifteen years as an instructor within both the professional and recreation divisions, and also acts as the Assistant to the Artistic Director for the professional division.

 Emma graduated from The School of Toronto Dance Theatre in 2011 where she now teaches in the School’s Young Dancers’ Program and is their Summer Dance Camp Co-Director.
 She has recently taught workshops via the Toronto District School Board, Tarragon Theatre and DanceWorks.
 Primarily Toronto-based, Emma has danced for Toronto Heritage Dance, Walk Run Dance, Kemi Contemporary Dance Projects, Niagara Dance Company, Menaka Thakkar Dance Company and Dancetheatre, in addition to working with numerous high profile dance artists.
 Her own choreography works have been presented throughout Alberta, Ontario, and the Maritimes.